PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-07 07:01:05
+Last updated: 2024-04-07 07:01:42
-Random Quote: I know the poison that my father used, and there is none slower or more agonizing.
-Soon we may hear the Mountain screaming, even here in Sunspear.  -  Tyene Sand
+Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister